This module allows you to choose how your keyboard works.

 Here you can set your keyboard model.
 This setting is independent of your keyboard layout and refers to the "hardware" model, i.e. the way your keyboard is manufactured.
 Modern keyboards that come with your computer usually have two extra keys and are referred to as "104-key" models, which is probably what you want if you do not know what kind of keyboard you have.

 You can choose to either always Turn on or Turn off the NumLock when Plasma™ starts, or you can choose to have Plasma™ leave NumLock at whatever it was set to before Plasma™ started up.

-- Keyboard Repeat
+- Repeat the key